MasteraSnackin/AmplifyAI/README.md

    - **Target Audience**: Who are you talking to?
    - **Goal**: Awareness, Conversion, or Education?
    - **Tone**: Witty, Professional, Urgent?
-   - *Tip: Use the "KXSB Preset" button for a quick start.*
 3. **Transcript (Optional)**: Paste the video transcript/captions to help the AI extract specific facts and quotes with higher precision.
 4. **Analyze**: Click "Analyze".
 The AI will process the video frame-by-frame.
 5. **Review & Edit**: